singularityjs/Demo/README.md

 };
 ```

-Change ports used in server.js
+Change ports used in "app/config/server.js"
 ```javascript
 ws: {
     port: config.port + 1
 }
 ```

-We want the ports to be
+We want the ports to be (Note)
 ```shell
     port + 0 = http
     port + 1 = websocket